Better data for better decisions

 - Identifying steps needed to develop such a data collection mechanism and identifying IATA’s role

-In June-July 2017, IATA surveyed airlines and ground handlers to understand their current practices in terms of cargo incident data collection and reporting as well as their needs, expectations, capabilities and limitations to evolve towards a global Air Cargo Incident Database.
+In June-July 2017, IATA surveyed airlines and ground handlers to understand their needs, expectations, capabilities and limitations to evolve towards a global Air Cargo Incident Database.